pollen-robotics/reachy-legacy/README.md

 # Reachy

 Reachy is a 7 dof human like arm designed by Pollen Robotics.
-Leanr more about [Reachy](https://www.pollen-robotics.com/reachy/).
+Learn more about [Reachy](https://www.pollen-robotics.com/reachy/).

 If you want to own a Reachy, we can [build it for you](https://www.pollen-robotics.com/reachy/).